 60 multiple-choice test questions sounds like a lot.
 What was your Part 107 study strategy?

 The two biggest things to focus on when you’re studying are keywords and understanding how to read a sectional chart.
 That was probably the hardest part—making sure you know your key terms and can read a sectional chart pretty well.

 What is a sectional chart?

-Yes, weather.
-Keywords are just general “400 feet” is your maximum altitude.
-The right distance from buildings, things like that.
-And then it’s weather—making sure you can understand METAR reports.
+Yes—weather.
+Make sure you can understand METAR reports.
 Once you get those three components, you’re almost guaranteed to pass.

 How many times did it take you to pass?

 Once.
 I studied on a Monday and Tuesday, took the test on Wednesday, and passed.
 I got an 86%—you only need 70%.
 And that Part 107 certification lasts for two years before I have to renew.